seanreconnery/stegorknot/README.md

 # stegorknot
-REST API to check a JPG for indications of PixelKnot, a common mobile steganography app for Android
+REST API to check a JPG for indications of PixelKnot, a common mobile steganography app for Android, as well as embedded/appended data.

 Responses Back from API will be either an "error" message or an indicator of yes/no regarding PixelKnot.